Lodi Truck Accident Lawyer

 - Eyewitness statements

-The prospect of filing a lawsuit against a big trucking company can be overwhelming.
+Fulfilling a lawsuit against a big trucking company can be overwhelming.
 But rest assured, you are not alone in this fight.
 In fact, there are numerous examples of people standing up and getting sizable verdicts against large trucking companies that negligently harmed them.
 Since 2011, there have been at least six truck accident cases where a settlement or verdict resulted in $20 million or more for the injured party, according to the National Law Review.

 An example can be found in a jury verdict in favor of a widow whose husband was killed in a commercial truck accident.
 The jury awarded over $40 million in damages.
 The victim was hit and killed by a commercial truck driver who ran a stop sign and hit the victim's pickup truck.

 Another example is a case involving the deaths of five college classmates.
 A commercial tractor-trailer reportedly ran over the top of a Toyota Corolla carrying the five classmates.
-Multiple wrongful death lawsuits were filed on behalf of the victims and the trucking company reportedly settled for nearly $80 million.
+Multiple wrongful death lawsuits were filed on behalf of the victims, and the trucking company reportedly settled for nearly $80 million.